Toraja Travel

 Ancient cliff graves with stone statues in Sulawesi, Indonesia.

-27 October — Departure
+27 October — Leaving the Toraja Highlands

 Early transfer to meet the Bali team before continuing to North Sulawesi.
+Toraja travel reveals a cultural landscape found nowhere else in Indonesia.

 FAQ About South Sulawesi